-CHEONG Ying Chew, Henry, aged 70, has been an Independent Non-executive Director of the Company since its incorporation in May 1996.
+CHEONG Ying Chew, Henry, aged 71, has been an Independent Non-executive Director of the Company since its incorporation in May 1996.
 He has been a member of the Audit Committee of the Company since December 1998 and acted as the Chairman of the Audit Committee of the Company from December 1998 to December 2006.
 Mr. Cheong has been a member of the Remuneration Committee of the Company since January 2005 and the Chairman of the Remuneration Committee of the Company since January 2012.
-He is also an Independent Non-executive Director of CK Asset Holdings Limited, Hutchison Telecommunications Hong Kong Holdings Limited, TOM Group Limited, CNNC International Limited, New World Department Store China Limited, Greenland Hong Kong Holdings Limited and Skyworth Digital Holdings Limited, and an Independent Director of BTS Group Holdings Public Company Limited.
-Mr. Cheong is an Executive Director and Deputy Chairman of Worldsec Limited.
-He is also an Alternate Director to Dr. Wong Yick Ming, Rosanna, an Independent Non-executive Director of Hutchison Telecommunications Hong Kong Holdings Limited.
-All the companies mentioned above are listed companies.
+He has been a member of the Nomination Committee of the Company since January 2019.
+He is also an Independent Non-executive Director of CK Asset Holdings Limited, Hutchison Telecommunications Hong Kong Holdings Limited, TOM Group Limited, CNNC International Limited, New World Department Store China Limited, Greenland Hong Kong Holdings Limited and Skyworth Group Limited (formerly known as Skyworth Digital Holdings Limited), and an Independent Director of BTS Group Holdings Public Company Limited, Mr. Cheong is an Executive Director and Deputy Chairman of Worldsec Limited.
+He is also an Alternate Director to Dr. Wong Yick Ming, Rosanna, an Independent Non-executive Director of Hutchison Telecommunications Hong Kong Holdings Limited, All the companies mentioned above are listed companies.
 He is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the SFO.
 He holds a Bachelor of Science degree in Mathematics and a Master of Science degree in Operational Research and Management.

-KWOK Eva Lee, aged 76, has been an Independent Non-executive Director of the Company since September 2004.
-She is also an Independent Non-executive Director of CK Life Sciences Int'l., (Holdings) Inc. and a Director of Li Ka Shing (Canada) Foundation ("LKS Canada Foundation").
+KWOK Eva Lee, aged 77, has been an Independent Non-executive Director of the Company since September 2004 and a member of the Nomination Committee of the Company since January 2019.
+She acted as a member of the Audit Committee of the Company from September 2004 to June 2019.
+She is also an Independent Non-executive Director of CK Life Sciences Int'I., (Holdings) Inc. and a Director of Li Ka Shing (Canada) Foundation ("LKS Canada Foundation").
 She currently serves as Chair and Chief Executive Officer of Amara Holdings Inc. ("Amara").
-Mrs. Kwok also acts as an Independent Director for Husky Energy Inc. Mrs. Kwok currently acts as the Chairman of the Remuneration Committee of CK Life Sciences Int'l., (Holdings) Inc. Mrs. Kwok also sits on the Compensation Committee and Corporate Governance Committee of Husky Energy Inc., and the Audit Committee of CK Life Sciences Int'I., (Holdings) Inc. and the Company.
-Except for LKS Canada Foundation and Amara, all the companies mentioned above are listed companies.
+Mrs. Kwok also acts as an Independent Director for Husky Energy Inc. Mrs. Kwok currently acts as the Chairman of the Remuneration Committee of CK Life Sciences Int'l., (Holdings) Inc. Mrs. Kwok also sits on the Compensation Committee and Corporate Governance Committee of Husky Energy Inc., and the Nomination Committee of CK Life Sciences Int'I., (Holdings) Inc. Except for LKS Canada Foundation and Amara, all the companies mentioned above are listed companies.
 She is a director of certain companies controlled by a substantial shareholder of the Company within the meaning of Part XV of the SFO.
-In addition, she was an Independent Director of Bank of Montreal, a listed company, and previously sat on the Audit Committee and Pension Fund Society of the Bank of Montreal, the Nominating and Governance Committee of Shoppers Drug Mart Corporation, the Independent Committee of Directors and Human Resources Committee of Telesystems International Wireless (TIW) Inc., the Independent Committee of Directors and the Corporate Governance Committee of Fletcher Challenge Canada Ltd., the Audit and Corporate Governance Committees of Clarica Life Insurance Company, the Corporate Governance Committee of Air Canada, the Innovation Saskatchewan (IS) Board of Directors and the Saskatchewan-Asia Advisory Council of Saskatchewan.
+In addition, she was an Independent Director of Bank of Montreal, a listed company, and previously sat on the Audit Committee of CK Life Sciences Int'I., (Holdings) Inc., the Audit Committee and Pension Fund Society of the Bank of Montreal, the Nominating and Governance Committee of Shoppers Drug Mart Corporation, the Independent Committee of Directors and Human Resources Committee of Telesystems International Wireless (TIW) Inc., the Independent Committee of Directors and the Corporate Governance Committee of Fletcher Challenge Canada Ltd., the Audit and Corporate Governance Committees of Clarica Life Insurance Company, the Corporate Governance Committee of Air Canada, the Innovation Saskatchewan (IS) Board of Directors and the Saskatchewan-Asia Advisory Council of Saskatchewan.